QuickSpot/walter-documentation/walter-modem/arduino_esp-idf/reference/bluecherry.md

 <!-- tabs:end -->

+#### Returns

+`bool`
+True when provisioned, false if not.

+---

 ### `blueCherryInit`

 Initialize BlueCherry `MQTT <-> CoAP` bridge.

-This function will set the TLS profile id and initialize the accumulated outgoing datagram, initialize the current message id to 1, the last acknowledged id to 0 and set the state machine to IDLE.
+This function sets the TLS profile ID and initializes the accumulated outgoing datagram.
+It sets the current message ID to 1, the last acknowledged ID to 0, and sets the state machine to IDLE.

 #### Example